 If the rig is connected to your iPhone’s hotspot, the scan will be performed for the mobile hotspot range.
 You can always re-do a scan by clicking on the little circle arrow in the bottom left of the iNet screen, or the

 scan button on the top right of NetAnalyzer app.

 There are many apps that will allow you to use an ssh command to login to your rig wirelessly.
 These apps make it super convenient to login to your rig while on the go running errands, laying in bed on a Saturday morning, or other situations where you may not want to get to a computer to login to the rig.

-In order to use these apps, your rig and phone must be on the same internet connection So if your rig is on your home wifi network, your phone must also be logged on to your home wifi network.
+In order to use these apps, your rig and phone must be on the same internet connection or paired and connected over BT PAN So if your rig is on your home wifi network, your phone must also be logged on to your home wifi network.
+The SSH connection also works when your rig and phone are properly paired and connected over a BT PAN.
 If they are not on the same network, you will get a login error.